 Do Continuous Drain Models Need a Floor Drain?

 No, you don’t always need a floor drain.
-You can route the hose to a sink, tub, sump, or condensate pump as long as it drains downhill and stays unclogged.
+You can route the hose to a sink, tub, sump, or condensate pump as long as it drains correctly and stays unclogged.
+If the water needs to move upward, choose a model with a built-in pump or use a compatible external condensate pump.

 How Noisy Are Drain Feed Dehumidifiers During Nightly Operation?

-You’ll usually hear a steady fan hum, often 40–55 dB, during nightly operation.
-It’s about as noticeable as a quiet refrigerator, though larger units can sound louder when they cycle or run at high speed.
+You’ll usually hear a steady fan hum during nightly operation.
+Compact and sleep-mode models can be quieter, while larger basement units can sound louder when they cycle or run at high speed.
+For bedrooms, look for lower dB ratings, sleep mode, and display-off controls.

 Conclusion